Stochastic trade-offs and the emergence of diversification in E. coli evolution experiments: Discussion

 Understanding the mechanisms that generate, promote and stabilize biological diversity stands as a challenging task.
 Microbiology experiments are particularly suited for this since the rapid adaptation/evolution of microorganisms allows one to empirically study evolution over relatively short time periods \cite{Microbiology}.
 Here, we focused on a particular type of experimental setup in which a well-mixed isogenic population of \emph{E. coli} is maintained on a glucose-limited chemostat over thousands of generations \cite{Helling, Rosenzweig, Treves}.
 After a sufficient number of generations, a number of different experimental works report a splitting of the ancestor lineage into two different ecotypes (or strains) distinguished by their carbohydrate metabolism: the first one specialises in the consumption of glucose while the second consumes preferentially a byproduct of glucose metabolism, i.e. acetate.
 This constitutes an illustrative example of the emergence of cross-feeding and the generation of complex communities/ecosystems even in the presence of few resources \cite{Liao, Goldford}.

-Previous work \cite{Doebeli-CF} showed, in the context of adaptive dynamics, that a simple eco-evolutionary model can explain in a parsimonious way such a diversification event as evolutionary branching, by assuming a specific (hard) trade-off function between the evolving phenotypes (i.e. glucose and acetate).
-Nevertheless, such an approach is deterministic in nature, i.e. either predicts that branching should be observed always or never depending on the specific trade-off form chosen.
-Therefore it is unsuited to explain the empirically observed stochasticity in the experiments, that is, the common (not deterministic) emergence of diversification and the variability both in branching times and in the relative weights of the emerging populations.
+Previous work \cite{Doebeli-CF} showed, in the context of adaptive dynamics, that a simple eco-evolutionary model can explain in a parsimonious way such a diversification event as the result of evolutionary branching.
+For this one assumes a specific (hard) trade-off function between the evolving metabolic phenotypes, describing the relative preference for glucose, acetate, or a combination of both.
+Nevertheless, such an approach is deterministic in nature, i.e., either predicts that branching should be observed or not depending on the chosen trade-off analytical form.
+Therefore, it is not appropriate to explain the empirically observed stochasticity in the emergence of diversification and the variability both in branching times and in the relative weights of the emerging populations.

-Alternatively, in this work, we propose the idea of a soft trade-off that stands as an effective representation of the underlying metabolic relations that constrain the evolution of bacteria in a high-dimensional phenotypic space.
-Instead of forcing the evolutionary trajectories in a lower-dimensional phenotypic space to a certain fixed curve, it allows the populations to move in a wider region in such a space, introducing a new source of stochasticity along such a space.
-Mathematically, the soft trade-off is characterized by a central curve that stands as the average of the different trajectories, the correlation time, $\tau$, that defines how fast the trajectories go back to this average curve and its amplitude, which for fixed $\tau$ is determined by $\sigma$ and defines the width of the (fuzzy) region where populations can evolve.
+Alternatively, in this work, we propose the idea of a stochastic trade-off that stands as an effective representation of the underlying metabolic relations that constrain the evolution of bacteria in a high-dimensional phenotypic space.
+This high-dimensional space includes factors beyond those directly controlling metabolic preferences.
+The projection of a given mutational trajectory in such a high-dimensional manifold onto the two-dimensional phenotypic space of glucose-acetate preference does not need to be constrained to a simple curve (as illustrated in Fig. 1).
+Thus, instead of forcing the evolutionary trajectories in a lower-dimensional metabolic-preference space fixed trade-off curve, stochastic tradeoffs allow the populations to move in a a wider region in such a space, introducing a new source of variability along such a space.
+In other words, the stochasticity of mutations in a high-dimensional feature space translates into variability that is not strictly constrained to a one-dimensional curve in the space of preferences, but rather to a flexible tradeoff curve.
+Mathematically, the stochastic trade-off is characterized by a central curve that stands as the average of the different trajectories, the correlation time, $\tau$, that defines how fast the trajectories go back to this average curve and its amplitude, which, for fixed $\tau$, is determined by $\sigma$ and defines the width of the (fuzzy) region where populations can evolve.